Corporate Governance

 Division of roles and responsibilities

-The Chair of the Board’s role and the Chief Executives role have been divided.
+The Chair is responsible for the leadership of the Board and ensuring the effectiveness of all aspects of its role.
+There are at least four quarterly formal meetings that include a detailed agenda that allows each Executive Director to report to the Board on performance of the business including risk analysis and monitoring.
+In addition, intra-quarter meetings are called to discuss single points of matter and each with a shorter agenda.
+These more frequent and shorter meetings allow the Board to consider specific points in a timely manner without having to wait for the quarterly meetings.
+Due to the very dynamic and fast growing nature of the Group’s business, there are typically a considerable number of these additional meetings.
+The Chair of the Board’s role and the Chief Executive’s role have been divided.
 The Chair sets the agenda for each meeting and ensures compliance with Board procedures and sets the highest standards of integrity, probity, and corporate governance throughout the Group.
 The Chief Executive is responsible for running the Group’s business by developing and proposing the Group’s strategy and overall commercial objectives.
-The Chief Executive also ensures that the Chair is notified of forthcoming matters that may affect the running of the Group that the Chair may not be aware of.
+The Chief Executive also ensures that the Chair is notified on a timely basis of forthcoming matters that may affect the running of the Group that the Chair may not be aware of.

 Independent non-executive directors

 The three Non-Executive Directors are deemed to be independent.
 In reaching this conclusion, the Board has explicitly considered the prior consulting relationship of Simon Wilson with the Company, when he provided consulting advice to the Board and senior management in its market entry to, and expansion in, North America during the period 2017 to 2019.
-As part of his compensation for those services, Mr Wilson was granted 250,000 options, the details of which are included in the Directors’ Report.
+As part of his compensation for those services at the time, Mr Wilson was granted 250,000 options, the details of which are included in the Directors’ Report.
+The Non-Executive Directors are required to be available to attend Board meetings and to deal with both regular and ad-hoc matters and are expected to commit sufficient time to fully discharge their responsibilities.
+All Non-Executive Directors have confirmed and demonstrated that they have adequate time available to meet the requirements of the role and that they have no conflicts of interest.

 Board meetings

-Directors’ meeting attendance 2022/23
+Directors’ meeting attendance 2023/24

 Board | Board | Audit | Rem Com | |